Automated Wood Heat

 Analysis shows wood pellet fuel reduces greenhouse gas emissions by more than half over fossil fuels

-The Northern Forest Center commissioned a study of the greenhouse gas impacts of heating buildings with state-of-the-art wood pellet boilers.
+The Northern Forest Center commissioned an independent third-party study of the greenhouse gas impacts of heating buildings with state-of-the-art wood pellet boilers.
 The Spatial Informatics Group-Natural Assets Laboratory (SIG-NAL) used data specific to the region’s forest composition and harvest practices, and the pellet sourcing and manufacturing of 9 out of 10 Northern Forest pellet mills, all of which produce pellets exclusively for thermal (heat) generation.

 The life-cycle analysis, which accounts for all greenhouse gas emissions from sourcing, processing, and transporting fuels, finds that: